kappagammatango/bills/FNG Jurisdiction.md

 (a) For the purposes of this Bill, the ‘National Guard Act of 2022’, shall be defined as: https://forums.stateoffirestone.com/t/national-guard-act-of-2022/22640

+(b) For the purposes of this Bill, the 'Firestone Criminal Code',

 **§ 5.
 AMENDMENTS**

 (a) Section 8 of the National Guart Act of 2022 shall be amended.